Experts and Leaders Convene: How the Federal Workforce Can Thrive in an Uncertain Future

 - There’s a lot of interest in changing and improving performance management systems.
 We’ve got to make a shift from a punitive performance management mindset to one that’s more clearly about giving people the opportunity to improve.
 And if the right training and performance measures/management are in place, leaders have to develop a mindset of trusting their people to do good work.

-- Instead of worrying about massive institutional culture change requiring seven or more years of effort to take place.
-Small, immediate changes build up.
+- Instead of worrying about massive institutional culture change requiring seven or more years of effort to take place, allow small, immediate changes to build up in the short time.
 Change starts immediately, personally, and contagiously.
 If you’re committed to individual, personal change starting with yourself, and you encourage everybody else up and down the chain, you have the key to meaningful culture change.

 And here are key points from the keynote address—Leveraging Learning Programs to Navigate and Adapt to Change—by Amy Rogers, Director at the Treasury Executive Institute, U.S. Department of the Treasury: